 4. Do what you love

 I realized early on that I was not cut out for being a stay-at-home mom.
 I needed a creative outlet.
 For me, my escape is reading, writing, and photography.
 Whatever it is for you, make the time to do it.
-See my post on Why You Should Make Yourself a Priority for my opinion on this.
+See my post Why You Should Make Yourself a Priority for my opinion on this.

-How You Can Support Other Moms
+How Can You Support Other Moms?

 So many moms feel alone and removed from the outside world.
 Let’s all do our part to support fellow moms in person and virtually on social media.
 Becoming a mother has made me more empathetic, selfless, and loving.
 I try to never judge another mom, even if her opinions or parenting style is different than mine.
 Every mother has her own story and battles they are fighting.
 Doing a small act of kindness or just showing human compassion can bring a smile to another mom’s face.

-Send a nice text message checking in on a mom friend you haven’t seen in awhile.
+Send a nice text message checking in on a mom friend you haven’t seen in a while.

 Offer to babysit a friend’s kids for a few hours so she has some time to herself.